Hungarian nobility: Golden Bulls

 The new owners of the transferred royal estates wanted to subjugate the freemen, castle warriors and other privileged groups of people living in or around their domains.
 The threatened groups wanted to achieve confirmation of their status as royal servants, emphasizing that they were only to serve the king.
 Béla III issued the first extant royal charter about the grant of this rank to a castle warrior.
 Andrew II's Golden Bull of 1222 enacted royal servants' privileges.
 They were exempt from taxation; they were to fight in the royal army without proper compensation only if enemy forces invaded the kingdom; only the monarch or the palatine could judge their cases.
 According to the Golden Bull, only royal servants who died without a son could freely will their estates, but even in this case, their daughters were entitled to the daughters' quarter.
 The final article of the Golden Bull authorized the bishops, barons and other nobles to resist the monarch if he ignored its provisions.
 Most provisions of the Golden Bull were first confirmed in 1231.

-The clear definition of the royal servants' liberties distinguished them from all other privileged groups whose military obligations remained theoretically unlimited.
+The clear definition of the royal servants' liberties distinguished them from all other privileged groups, whose military obligations remained theoretically unlimited.
 From the 1220s, the royal servants were regularly called noblemen and started to develop their own corporate institutions at the county level.
 In 1232, the royal servants of Zala County asked Andrew II to authorize them "to judge and do justice", stating that the county had slipped into anarchy.
 The king granted their request and Bartholomew, Bishop of Veszprém, sued one Ban Oguz for properties before their community.

-The first Mongol invasion of Hungary in 1241 and 1242 proved the importance of well-fortified locations and heavily armored cavalry.
-During the following decades, Béla IV of Hungary (r.
+The first Mongol invasion of Hungary in 1241 proved the importance of well-fortified locations and heavily armored cavalry.
+In the following decades, Béla IV of Hungary (r.
 1235–1270) gave away large parcels of the royal demesne, expecting that the new owners would build stone castles there.
-Béla's burdensome castle-building program was unpopular, but he achieved his aim: almost 70 castles were built or reconstructed during his reign.
+Béla's burdensome castle-building program was unpopular, but achieved his aim: almost 70 castles were built or reconstructed during his reign.
 More than half of the new or reconstructed castles were in noblemen's domains.
 Most new castles were erected on rocky peaks, mainly along the western and northern borderlands.
-The spread of stone castles profoundly changed the structure of landholding because castles could not be maintained without proper income.
+The spread of stone castles profoundly changed the structure of landholding, because castles could not be maintained without proper income.
 Lands and villages were legally attached to each castle, and castles were thereafter always transferred and inherited along with these "appurtenances".